Sunday, 15 September 2024

 In that period, British poetic innovations were mainly adaptations, or “tweaks”, of those that had already been introduced by American High Modernism.
 One example of this can be seen in the British Poetry Revival of the mid-Twentieth century.
 It’s members, such such as Dom Sylvester Houédard, Bob Cobbing and others, echoed many of the tendencies found in American High Modernist works.

-Another example of a British poetic movement that was derivative of American High Modernism is what is often termed “British Linguistically-Oriented Poetry”.
+Another example of a British poetic movement that was derivative of American High Modernism is what is often termed “British Linguistically Innovative Poetry”.
 This was predominant in the 1970s and 1980s, and had many members, including, Bill Griffiths, Tom Raworth and Maggie O’Sullivan.
 The movement was often celebrated for its innovative approaches to language and form, but was simply an extension of American High Modernism.

 The most that can be said about these two movements, is that their various writing “procedures” (they used this word a lot) were simply continuations of the experimentation introduced by the American High Modernist poets.
 They introduced no revolutionary break from the poetic traditions set by American High Modernism.